dennisXZX/web-developer-notes/WebStorm | PhpStorm.md

 #### Live reload for HTML/CSS

+- install `LiveEdit` plugin and activate it in `Build, Execution, Deployment -> Debugger -> Live Edit`
-- install `LiveEdit` plugin, then launch the HTML page in debug mode.
+- launch the HTML page in debug mode and any change would be automatically reflected in the browser

 #### Set ES6 as default language to all projects